FAQs

 Q: Where can I learn more about the AZ Fingerprint Clearance Card?

-A: You can learn more about the process for obtaining a Fingerprint Clearance Card by reading our web site and visiting the Department of Public Safety’s web site where you will find the most current information about their rules and regulations.
+A: You can learn more about the process for obtaining a Fingerprint Clearance Card by reading our website and visiting the Department of Public Safety’s website where you will find the most current information about their rules and regulations.

 Q. I want to request a voluntary background check through the Federal Bureau of Investigation (FBI).
 Do you provide fingerprint services for the FBI?